albertdiones/coding_10min_a_day/README.md

 100. Ask for a rowid, delete csv row after confirmation prompt
 101. read all csv row and output
 102. output csv as pretty table (text format)
-102. press S to search use feature in day97
+103. press S to search use feature in day98
-103. press A to add new row, feature in day83
+104. press A to add new row, feature in day83
-104. press D to delete a row
+105. press D to delete a row

+- create a partial match search function
+- case insensitive search
+- create pretty print function

 ------